The real-life laboratory

 Commissioning of wind farm

-• Conversion and upgrading of the natural gas pipeline to hydrogen transport
+• 25 kilometers of conversion from natural gas to hydrogen completed

 Completion of hydrogen production pilot operation